juji/hadist/README.md

 ## Notes

-- the build command works on Mac, probably also work on bash on other system (i haven't check)
+- the build command works on Mac, probably also work on bash on other systems (i haven't check)
 - pull requests are welcome for modifications that benefits all
 - a fork is recommended for those who want to modify the source for personal/organizational needs: like adding a brand, or using your own domain